Home » IELTS Writing: The four keys to success

 Exercise 2: Assess your own essays

 For this exercise you will work with IELTS Writing Task 2 essays you have already completed.
-If you have not yet written any, go to IELTSPractice.com and choose which version of the test you are taking (Academic or General Training).
-Then go to Writing, Test Practice, Set 1.
-There you can download ‘Test Practice 1’ and complete Writing Task 2.
+If you have not yet written any, you can find a sample here.
 Completing practice tests is important so you get comfortable with the different topics you will find in the final test.

 Try the task in exam conditions — or as close to it as you can get.
 This means timing yourself, and limiting your time to 40 minutes.
-(There is a timer in Road to IELTS).
 It is also better to write the essay using pen and paper — even if you are planning to take IELTS on computer.
 This is to avoid being helped by spell-checkers and grammar-checkers.
+Alternatively, you could open a Notepad which does not have a spell-checker on your computer.
 The objective is to produce the best essay you can in the time available, without help.

 Now look back at the examiner’s comments above.
 This tells you what they are looking for in Task 2, and you can use it as a framework to assess your own performance.
 Go through your essay four times.
 Each time you are focusing on one of the four Task 2 marking criteria: task achievement, cohesion and coherence, lexical resource, grammatical range and accuracy.